 In addition to GCOM CCH, the company offers a Federal Information Reporting System (FIRES) that enables state agencies to manage National Incident-Based Reporting System (NIBRS) submissions from Local Law Enforcement Agencies (LEA) by accepting incoming submissions (LEA to state) and outgoing processing submissions (state to FBI).

 Beyond Justice and Public Safety, GCOM offers solutions that help state and local government address Licensing and Regulatory needs across the full spectrum of licensing and certification processes, as well as solutions that manage Health and Human Services programs.
-One such solution GCOM Vital Records Management offers a nextgeneration electronic vital event (birth, death, acknowledgment of paternity, and more) reporting, issuance, and records management system, the GCOM Vital Records Management (VRM) solution.
-As a fully integrated solution, it helps in tracking and managing the process of registering vital events, data compilation, analysis, and dissemination.
+One such solution GCOM Vital Records Management, offers a next-generation electronic vital event (birth, death, acknowledgment of paternity, and more) reporting, issuance, and records management system, the GCOM Vital Records Management (VRM) solution.
+As a fully integrated solution, it helps track and manage the process of registering vital events, data compilation, analysis, and dissemination.
 It is HIPAA compliant with security layers and features addressing access control, encryption, secure data transmission, and non-repudiation mechanisms that use electronic authentication.
-GCOM helped the New York City health department to replace their age-old Electronic Vital Events Registration System (EVERS) by equipping them with their cutting-edge electronic birth and death registration tool, system.
-Through facial recognition, the system allows doctors and funeral directors to certify essential events quickly and securely leveraging a smartphone.
+GCOM helped the New York City health department replace their age-old Electronic Vital Events Registration System (EVERS) by equipping them with their cutting-edge electronic birth and death registration tool system.
+Through facial recognition, the system allows doctors and funeral directors to certify essential events quickly and securely, leveraging a smartphone.

 A Comprehensive Roadmap

-Under Bherwani’s leadership GCOM continues to deliver new solutions for state and local government and expand its US presence.
-GCOM now has customers in 22 states – including 9 of the 10 most populous and offices across the country.
+Under Bherwani's leadership, GCOM continues to deliver new solutions for state and local government and expand its US presence.
+GCOM now has customers in 22 states – including 9 of the ten most populous and offices across the country.
 GCOM solutions are serving nearly 70% of the US population.